choishingwan/PRSice/docs/index.md

     PRSet are currently under open beta - results output are reliable but please report any specific problems to our google group (see Support below)

-!!!
-Caution
-	If you are performing PRSet analysis, or are planning to use the `--perm` or `--set-perm` function, please use the latest version as bugs related to these features have recently been fixed.

-	If you are expereiencing problem with "Unable to convert the input" error, that's likely due to NA in your covariate file.
-This problem is now fixed.

-	If you are using either `--score`, `--model` or `--missing` parameter, please use version 2.2.12+ as 2.2.10 has a bug which cause PRsice to ignore these parameters

 # R Packages Requirements